On $^{146}$Nd, $^{144}$Sm and other unexplored 2$\beta$ decay isotopes

 \section{Introduction}

-The neutrinoless double beta decay ($0\nu2\beta$) process is currently of great interest, since it is closely related to fundamental aspects of elementary particle physics beyond the standard model \cite{PDG}.
-In particular the investigation of $0\nu2\beta$ process offers complementary information to that given by neutrino oscillation experiments, possibly revealing the nature of the neutrino (Majorana or Dirac particle) and giving the absolute scale of the effective neutrino mass.
+Neutrinoless double beta decay ($0\nu2\beta$) process is currently of great interest, since it is closely related to fundamental aspects of elementary particle physics beyond the standard model \cite{PDG}.
+In particular the investigation of $0\nu2\beta$ process offers information complementary to that given by neutrino oscillation experiments, possibly revealing the nature of the neutrino (Majorana or Dirac particle) and giving the absolute scale for the effective neutrino mass.

-On the other hand, 2-neutrino double beta decay ($2\nu2\beta$) is a second-order process, which is not forbidden by lepton number conservation law; however, the investigation of this process in as many nuclei as possible is very useful, since it gives information about the calculation of nuclear matrix elements both for the $2\nu2\beta$ and for the $0\nu2\beta$ processes.
+On the other hand, 2-neutrino double beta decay ($2\nu2\beta$) is a second-order process, which is not forbidden by lepton number conservation; however, the investigation of this process in as many nuclei as possible is very useful, since it gives information about the calculation of nuclear matrix elements both for the $2\nu2\beta$ and for the $0\nu2\beta$ processes \cite{TREV}.

+Current experiments achieve impressive sensitivity to $0\nu2\beta^-$ and the existing limits on the half-life for this process are in the $10^{24}-10^{26}$ yr range, making it possible to test for the effective neutrino mass in the sub-eV range, depending on the considered isotope (see e.g. \cite{CUORE,EXO,GERDA,KamLAND,NEMO,AURORA}).
+Moreover, most of these experiments are able to identify the $2\nu2\beta$ decay whose half-life lies in the $10^{19}-10^{21}$ yr range for favorable isotopes (for a review see e.g. \cite{REV,BRB}).

-Considering the total number of 35 potential 2$\beta^-$ decay candidates, only for four\textsuperscript{\footnote{ The lower limit for $^{104}$Ru decay half life was recently obtained in \cite{RUTH}.}} nuclei there are still no experimental limits on the half lives \cite{PDG,BRB,DBDtables95,DBDtables,bbrad,npa2009,baf2,cd108,armonia,cecl3,znwo4}; this is, generally, due to a low transition energy ($Q_{\beta\beta}$), or a low natural abundance, or to the difficulties in obtaining a detector containing the 2$\beta^-$active nuclei.
+Considering all of the 35 potential 2$\beta^-$ and 22 potential $\epsilon\beta^+$ decay candidates, only eight nuclei still have no experimental limits on half-life \cite{BRB,DBDtables95,DBDtables,bbrad}; this is generally due to a low transition energy ($Q_{\beta\beta}$), a low natural abundance, or to difficulties in obtaining a detector material containing the 2$\beta$ active nuclei.